schmcklr/skill_extractor/README.md

 - **Part 2: Skill Section Extraction and Preprocessing**

-  Systematically extracts the qualification section from English job ads by scouring the HTML source code.
-It identifies key phrases and specific patterns, derived from the analysis of over 1500 job ads.
+  The system systematically extracts the qualification section from English job advertisements by scanning the HTML source code.
+It identifies key phrases and specific patterns, derived from the analysis of over 1500 job ads, to accurately pinpoint the skill section within a job description.
 The extracted qualifications, along with the remaining job ad data, are compiled in a data frame and exported to an Excel file for further analysis.
 Ads where the qualification section couldn't be extracted are automatically excluded from the export.

 - **Part 3: Skill Analysis**